 Veterans Education Benefits

+Veterans Education Applications are available online at: www.gibill.va.gov.
 Veterans Education Benefits are funded by the U.S. Department of Veterans Affairs.
-Applications are available online at: www.gibill.va.gov.
 Assistance in completing the application and enrollment certification is available in the OCCC Veterans Services Office.

 Veterans Education Benefits are paid directly to the student on a monthly basis.
-Chapter 33 benefits of tuition and fees are paid directly to the College and applied to the student's account.
+Post 9/11 GI Bill (Chapter 33) benefits of tuition and fees are paid directly to the College and applied to the student's account.
 Chapter 33 students may also receive a book voucher.
 Students must be actively pursuing an eligible degree or certificate program and begin attendance in the courses for each semester.